RegExp

 is set to one plus the last index of the previous match.

-All other methods are affected as follows:
+These are all affected as follows:

 /g